 IRINI is a Greek restaurant located on An Thuong 10.
 You can walk here from any of the An Thuongs or the My An area.
 The food is excellent, as are the homemade yogurt bowls.
 The restaurant has two floors and a combination of indoor and outdoor seating.

 I’ve been getting the BBQ Chicken Gyros meal for 125.000 VND.
 It is excellent and filling.
 I’ve sometimes added a yogurt bowl, which they do really well.
-These 99.000 VND each.
+These cost 99.000 VND each.
 The yogurt bowls have fresh homemade yogurt (made daily), seeds, nuts, honey, and fresh fruit.

 IRINI has a vegan platter that includes falafel balls, Greek lentil soup, carrot and cucumber sticks, and vegan dips like hummus, skordalia, and melitzanosalata.